Crystal City, Virginia: 20th century

 Before Crystal City's development by the Charles E. Smith Company, the area was underutilized with light industrial activity and motels next to National Airport before the age of more consistent business travel.
 A drive-in theater existed at the intersection of Jefferson Davis Highway and 20th Street South between 1947 and 1963 is visible on aerial photos from this period.
-Tracks from the Richmond, Fredericksburg & Potomac Railroad were moved closer to National Airport to provide additional room for development.
+Tracks from the Richmond, Fredericksburg and Potomac Railroad were moved closer to National Airport to provide additional room for development.

 Though it is not a planned community, Crystal City unfolded in much that fashion after construction began on the first few condominiums and office buildings in 1963.
 The name "Crystal City" came from the first building, which was called Crystal House and had an elaborate crystal chandelier in the lobby.
-Every subsequent building initally took on the Crystal name, including Crystal Gateway and Crystal Towers, and others.
+Every subsequent building initially took on the Crystal name, including Crystal Gateway and Crystal Towers, and others.
 Crystal City is largely integrated in layout with extensive landscaping with most of its high-rise buildings featuring speckled granite exteriors.

 Crystal City's Crystal Underground shopping mall opened in September 1976.
-Billed as a "turn-of-the-century shopping village," it featured antique leaded glass shop windows and cobblestone "streets."
-Emphasis was on locally-owned and operated businesses and personalized service.
+Billed as a "turn-of-the-century shopping village," it featured antique leaded glass shop windows and cobblestone "streets".
+Emphasis was on locally owned and operated businesses and personalized service.
 The largest retail outlets were a 12000 sqft Jelleff's women's store, Larimers gourmet grocery and delicatessen, and a Drug Fair.
 The mall also featured an Antique Alley with small antique and craft stores.
 At its opening in 1976, there were 40 stores and anticipated expansion of 150000 sqft with 70 more shops, including the Crystal Palace food court.

 21st century

-On June 26, 2004, the Crystal City area underwent a number of changes.
+Beginning in June 2004, the Crystal City area underwent a number of changes.
 Many buildings' addresses were changed on this date, several major roads were turned into two-way streets, and many of the markings for the traditional building names, including Crystal Gateway 1, were removed.
 As a result, local residents often refer to building names that are difficult for visitors to find.

-In 2010, Arlington County developed the Crystal City Sector Plan, which presented the community’s vision to transform Crystal City into a more inviting, lively, and walkable community with more ground-floor retail, better quality office space, and more housing options.
-This 40-year plan, which won the American Planning Association’s 2013 National Planning Achievement Award for Innovation in Economic Planning and Development, was credited with pioneering the use economic analysis for planning purposes and closely studying the economic impact of demolishing and replacing major commercial buildings.
+In 2010, Arlington County developed the Crystal City Sector Plan, which presented the community's vision to transform Crystal City into a more inviting, lively, and walkable community with more ground-floor retail, better quality office space, and more housing options.
+This 40-year plan, which won the American Planning Association’s 2013 National Planning Achievement Award for Innovation in Economic Planning and Development, was credited with pioneering the use of economic analysis for planning purposes and closely studying the economic impact of demolishing and replacing major commercial buildings.